-For each LocalSync frame transmitted or received, the port registers a timestamp representing the instant at which the frame passed a particular reference point.
+For each LocalSync frame transmitted or received, the port registers a timestamp representing the instant at which a specified index feature of the PHY (physical layer) frame passed a physical reference point at the device perimeter.
+The precise definition of the index feature varies by interface type (annex XX) and, unless otherwise specified, is at the center (i.e. idealized sampling point) of the first symbol following the preamble, start-of-frame delimiter, or start-of-stream delimiter.
+Device manufacturers should utilize an estimate of the propagation and processing delays between the device perimeter and the sampling mechanism when implementing this protocol.
 The protocol assumes that the transit delay from the sender's reference point to the receiver's reference point is fixed (or very slowly varying), and that the transit delay is equal in both directions.

 The measured timestamps at each link partner are shared with the other partner by means of LocalSync messages.
-On this basis, each partner can calculate an estimate of the other partner's clock behavior.
+On this basis, each partner can acquire the four timestamps of clause 7.3.1.3 and calculate an estimate of the other partner's clock behavior.